 - Sjogren's syndrome (a disorder that causes insufficient moisture production by the glands)

 How is celiac disease diagnosed?

-If your doctor suspects you have celiac disease, he or she will perform a careful physical examination and will discuss your medical history with you.
-He or she may also perform a blood test to measure levels of antibodies (substances produced by the immune system to fight harmful invaders) to gluten.
+If your doctor thinks you might have celiac disease, he or she will perform a careful physical examination and will discuss your medical history with you.
+He or she may also perform a blood test to measure levels of antibodies to gluten.
 People with celiac disease have higher levels of certain antibodies in their blood.

-Your doctor may perform other tests to detect nutritional deficiencies, such as a blood test to detect iron levels; a low level of iron (which can cause anemia) can occur with celiac disease.
+Your doctor may perform other tests to look for nutritional shortages, such as a blood test to detect iron levels; a low level of iron (which can cause anemia) can occur with celiac disease.
 A stool sample may be tested to detect fat in the stool, since celiac disease prevents fat from being absorbed from food.